scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 ## Website analytics

 To understand user behaviour, clicks on date picker items can be tracked through the original page path, the click text, and a data attribute showing the element interacted with.
-Submits are tracked using the [Button](/components/buttons/) tracking.

-The data attributes are added automatically by the [Design System's 'tracking' script](/get-started/tracking/).
+Clicks on buttons inside a date picker, including 'OK', 'Cancel' and the month navigation buttons are tracked using the standard [Button tracking](/components/buttons/).
+Data attributes for these are added automatically by the [Design System's 'tracking' script](/get-started/tracking/).

 ## Accessibility